 Purchase Price = $13,000 / 5.2% = $250,000

-Now, let us suppose that there is a similar investment property (B) having the same NOI but a higher Cap Rate of 6.5%.
+Now, let us suppose that a similar investment property (B) has the same NOI but a higher Cap Rate of 6.5%.

 Purchase Price of B = $13,000 / 6.5% = $200,000

 Both the properties have the same NOI of $13,000 but a lower Cap produces a higher purchase price and vice-versa.
 As Cap rate increases to 6.5%, it decreases the property value by $50,000.

 Note a very important consideration involving a Cap rate calculation shown above.
 The purchase price is based on an all-cash purchase.
 No loans or mortgages were involved or factored into the calculation.
 The leveraged money that is used to acquire an investment property must be accounted for in any calculation involving a rate of return.
 Therefore, a Cap based on an all-cash purchase can never equal a rate of return.

 Using a Cap Rate Calculator in Real Estate